 In curling, the playing surface is known as the sheet, as curlers play on a long sheet of ice.
-A curling sheet is 150 feet long and 14 feet, 2 inches wide.
-On both ends of the sheet, there is the house which contains four concentric circles called:
+A curling sheet is 150 feet long (45.720 meters) and 16 feet, 5 inches wide (5 meters).

 - The Button

 - The 8-Foot

 - The 12-Foot

 The button is the smallest circle at the center of the house measuring one foot in diameter.
 It is sometimes referred to as the 1-foot circle.
 It is typically white in color on the sheet.
 The center of the button has great significance, as it is the point at which the stones are measured in order to determine which team won the end.
 Whichever team’s stone is closest to the center of the button gains one point, with each additional closest stone gaining another point.